TimLethbridge/quickrendezvous/README.md

 It is currently under development so should not be used with live data until this line is removed.

 It is fully open source, so can be installed on a private server.
-However there is a canonical implementation on the web at https://quickrendezvous.org Please view the
+However there is a canonical implementation on the web at https://quickrendezvous.org Additional details can be found by visiting that site.

 For private installations, the only dependency is PhP.

+This site is part of a research project at the University of Ottawa, and is intended for study by students.

+Contributions are welcome.